-As Research Officer at The Scots College, Caitlin oversees a number of staff research and development projects, including the Master Teacher Pilot Project exploring teacher expertise and mentoring.
+As Research Fellow (Professional Learning) at The Scots College, Caitlin oversees a number of staff research and development projects, including the Master Teacher Pilot Project exploring teacher expertise and mentoring.
 Her role also includes, more broadly, the cultivation of research-led practice within the college.
 Caitlin recently completed her PhD, during which she the opportunity to work as a sessional tutor and lecturer on a number of undergraduate education courses; as a research assistant for various academics; and as a co-curricular drama tutor at St Catherine's School, Waverley.

 Her undergraduate degree was in secondary education, in the curriculum areas of drama and English.
 This degree along with various teaching experiences convicted her of the value of educational research and its potential for informing, enriching and expanding educational theory and practice.
 Her honours research, completed in 2010 and awarded first class, explored the potential of process drama pedagogy for engaging with bullying through an investigation of talk in interaction using membership categorisation analysis.

 Caitlin’s doctoral thesis was entitled 'Conceptualising the drama classroom as community: A case study approach to effective learning and teaching.'
 It formed part of a large Australian Research Council (ARC) project 'The Role of Arts Education in Academic Motivation, Engagement, and Achievement', conducted in partnership with The Australia Council for the Arts.

 Mr Jeffrey Mann BA (Psychology) (Hons), MA Physical and Health Education

 Coordinator of Student Experience